urql-graphql/urql/docs/advanced/debugging.md

 ### Devtools

-The quickest way is going to be using our [devtools extension](https://github.com/FormidableLabs/urql-devtools/) which visualizes events on a timeline and provides tools to filter events, inspect the cache, and trigger custom querys via the running client.
+The quickest way is going to be using our [devtools extension](https://github.com/FormidableLabs/urql-devtools/) which visualizes events on a timeline and provides tools to filter events, inspect the cache, and trigger custom queries via the running client.

 ![Urql Devtools Timeline](../assets/devtools-timeline.png)